Milk-Cool/CheburChat/README.md

 - Click "General" -> "Upload"
 - Wait for the build/upload process to finish (this also builds the frontend)
+- Click "Platform" -> "Build Filesystem Image" (*yes, this is necessary*)
+- Wait for the build process to finish
 - Click "Platform" -> "Upload Filesystem Image"
 - Wait for the upload process to finish